 Our future results are subject to substantial risks and uncertainties.
 The Company has operated at a loss for its entire history and there can be no assurance that it will ever achieve consistent profitability.
-The Company believes that it has adequate resources to fund operations through the first half of 2015 and anticipates that additional working capital may be required to continue our operations.
+The Company believes that it has adequate resources to fund operations through 2015 and anticipates that additional working capital will be required to continue our operations.
 There can be no assurance that such working capital will be available on acceptable terms, if at all.

-Results of Operations for the Year Ended December 31, 2013; Comparisons of Results of the Years Ended December 31, 2012 and 2011
+Results of Operations for the Year Ended December 31, 2014; Comparisons of Results of the Years Ended December 31, 2013 and 2012